 Eldritch saw a dream while slowly eating the God of the Darkmoon.
 A dream of a white maiden, who had been secretly hidden away.

 This is your standard hostage situation.
-Sulyvahn likely warned Gwyndolin against making any attempts to resist his confinement.
+Sulyvahn likely warned Gwyndolin against making any attempts to resist.
 If there was any sign of the god acting contrary to the Pontiff’s wishes, his sister’s life was forfeit.
 The Darkmoon deity was forced to choose between her life and his pride as the god most high; the former won out.
 With no evidence of the god ever rebelling against Sulyvahn and plentiful evidence to him genuinely adoring his half-sibling, holding Yorshka hostage was assuredly checkmate.
 Even Aldrich’s dream indicates that Gwyndolin’s dying thoughts were of his sister, a testament to his love for her.
 Yorshka was in all likelihood given a similar ultimatum to prevent any loud protests from atop her tower.
 Since dragon crossbreeds seem to not require sustenance, the girl has had no visitors and so never even noticed the invisible bridge to her tower from the Anor Londo ruins.
 Sulyvahn had most likely prepared this secret pathway in advance should the need arise, but no one else was to know her current status or location, and the Pontiff made sure that there were no questions.

 Straight down the nave from the Church of Yorshka’s front entrance is not an altar, but what appears to be a stone coffin.
 The pomp of the candelabrum flanking either side reinforce this notion, as does the corpse bowing directly before the box.
 This cadaver carries one of the ears Darkmoon Blades take from their victims, suggesting that the individual in question is one such blade.
 Who would this knight be bringing this souvenir to except his captain, who uses those proofs of kills to track an individual’s rank in the covenant?
 In short, this church dedicated to the holy woman of the Allfather doubles as her tomb, much like how the remains of Roman Catholic Saints are commonly buried at churches.
 Sulyvahn seems to have publicly declared Yorshka dead and interred the “crossbreed” at the very place where she is held captive.
 Having someone so close to Gwyndolin simply disappear so soon after taking power would have roused too much suspicion.
 This way, the populace have a “body” to confirm and mourn to, and it has apparently worked if the fooled Darkmoon knight is any indication.